Below are descriptions and solutions for the top 8 problems for foreign businesses operating in China today:

 China… paradise of hell for foreign Businesses?

 China’s consumer goods market is massive.
 It is expected to overtake the U.S. to become the world’s largest consumer of goods this year despite a slowdown in the economy and retail sales, according to a research report.
 Analysts from eMarketer showed that China ended 2020 with total retail sales of $5,074 trillion, exceeding that for the U.S. by more than $100 billion.

 However, China continues to be a challenging market to businesses and marketers due to a variety of factors.
 In this article, we would discuss the top challenges facing foreign companies generally and marketers, particularly when doing business in this country.

 8 Challenges of Foreign Businesses in China

-You think it is will not happen to you, but actually, 95% of our clients are facing these problems.
+You might think these problems don’t apply to your business, but actually, 95% of our clients are facing these problems.

-- China is one of the big emerging markets with strong leadership, hardworking and intelligent people and a habit of self-reliance.
+- China is one of the big emerging markets which boasts strong leadership, hardworking and intelligent people, and a habit of self-reliance.

 - China represents political, traditional, and business cultures with their own unique characteristics and distinctiveness.

 Cultural misunderstandings leading to miscommunication are one of the biggest challenges that foreign companies face in China.
 Although there is an increasing number of Chinese people highly proficient in English, it is uncommon to find someone who understands the subtleties of the language and possesses a strong enough understanding of both Chinese and western culture to navigate delicate business negotiations.

 What started as a promising prospect for both sides often breaks down due to misunderstandings.
 To avoid such problems, it is important to have an international team in place which can bridge Chinese and western cultural differences